tomc128/maths-parser/README.md

 ### Use cases

-Maths Parser is the engine used in my *Calcu* bot for Discord.
+Maths Parser is the engine used in my <a href="https://github.com/tomc128/calcu">*Calcu*</a> bot for Discord.
 It allows users to perform calculations quickly and easily in a Discord server.